7 Surprising Facts About Holiday Flowers and Plants

-Get in a festive mood with these facts about your favorite holiday plants, like Christmas cactus, amaryllis and poinsettia.
+Get in a festive mood with these surprising facts about your favorite holiday plants, like Christmas cactus, amaryllis and poinsettia.

-- Paperwhites look and smell lovely, but often grow too tall and flop over.
+Paperwhite flowers look and smell lovely, but often grow too tall and flop over.
 Curb their climb by watering with a 5% alcohol solution.
 They’ll be shorter but just as pretty.
 Get more tips for growing paperwhites indoors.

-- Christmas cacti are attractive holiday flowers but the plants but very picky.
-To get them to bloom, provide them with cool nights (55 to 66 degrees Fahrenheit) and 14 hours of darkness.
+Christmas cacti are attractive holiday flowers but the plants but very picky.
+To get your Christmas cactus to bloom, provide them with cool nights (55 to 66 degrees Fahrenheit) and 14 hours of darkness.